 Cyril Gary Jenkins, Senior Editor.
 Cyril Jenkins is Van Gorden Chair in History at Eastern University in St. David’s Pennsylvania, where he is also the director of Rule of Faith‘s sister organization, The St. Basil Center for Orthodox Thought and Culture.
 He has written widely on the history and theology of the Protestant Reformation, including his most recent book, Calvin’s Tormentors: Understanding the Conflicts That Shaped the Reformer (Baker Academic, 2018).

-Amir Azarvan, Senior Editor.
+Amir Azarvan, Associate Editor.
 Amir Azarvan is an assistant professor of political science in the School of Liberal Arts at Georgia Gwinnett College in exurban Atlanta.
 He is the editor of Re-Introducing Christianity: An Eastern Apologia for a Western Audience (Wipf & Stock, 2016).

-Ionut Alexandru Tudorie, Senior Editor.
+Ionut Alexandru Tudorie, Associate Editor.
 Ionut Alexandru Tudorie is the academic dean of Saint Vladimir’s Orthodox Theological Seminary.
 An expert in Byzantine history and theology, he has published widely in Romanian and English.
 In 2017 he was awarded the Nicolae Iorga Prize by the Romanian Society for Historical Sciences for his book, Imperial Authority in Crisis: Michael VIII Palaiologos (1258-1282) and the Relations between the Byzantine State and the Church, (Editura Istros, 2016 — in Romanian).